Cray-HPE/docs-csm/upgrade/README.md

 This option applies to CSM-only systems and systems which have additional HPE Cray EX software products installed, as long as those additional products are not also being upgraded.
 This is an uncommon upgrade scenario.

-## CSM 1.7.1 patch version upgrade

-* If the starting version of the upgrade is CSM 1.7.0, then follow the [CSM major/minor version upgrade](#csm-majorminor-version-upgrade) instructions for Upgrading to CSM 1.7.1 .

- **`NOTE`**  From CSM 1.7.1-patch.1 onwards the patches follow new naming convention: `CSM 1.7.1-patch.<patch-number>`

-* If Upgrading to Cray Systems Management `1.7.1-patch.1` Follow the procedures described in [CSM major/minor version upgrade](#csm-majorminor-version-upgrade) from CSM `1.7.1` onwards only.

-## FM On Baremetal

-Post CSM Upgrade from 1.7.0 to CSM 1.7.1, if an administrator wishes to enable Fabric Manager on baremetal, they must follow the [procedure](../operations/fm_on_baremetal/README.md#fm-fabric-manager-on-baremetal).